 My daughter is 18 years old and was talked into marriage by a guy serving in the Army.
 He was in Afghanistan.
-She stayed by the computer everyday just to speak with him.
-He is getting back to Tenn.
-January 4 and yesterday morning calls her to say he doesn’t want her to come down to be with him because she is only 18 and he will be going out to bars that she cant get into.
+She stayed by the computer every day to speak with him.
+He is getting back to Tennessee on January 4.
+Yesterday morning, he called her to say he doesn’t want her to come down to be with him because she is only 18, and he will go out to bars that she can’t get into.
 Now he says he wants a divorce after one month.

-She has a medical condition she has had for years and we dropped her from our insurance when they got married.
-He has not supported her at all and he says she can get nothing.
+She has had a medical condition for years, and we dropped her from our insurance when they married.
+He has not supported her and says she can get nothing.
 What are we supposed to do?
-Turns out this is his second marriage and he’s only 23.
+Turns out this is his second marriage, and he’s only 23.
 He even talked her into tattooing his name on her.
-I just feel like he really messed her life up.
-I’m not saying she shouldn’t have known better but there has to be something we can do.
+I feel like he really messed her life up.
+I’m not saying she shouldn’t have known better, but there has to be something we can do.

-I hope she’s able to get her life back on track after all that she’s been through with him.
+I hope she can get her life back on track after all that she’s been through with him.

 Leaving Him & Taking the Child

-My husband of 6 years told me that I have to be at this duty station with him.
-I’m here against my will , and have wanted a divorce for the past year, after being away from him and realizing I deserve to not be emotionally or physically abused.
-He deployed and I moved back to our home state for a little over a year.
+My husband of 6 years told me that I must be with him at this duty station.
+I’m here against my will and have wanted a divorce for the past year after being away from him and realizing I deserve not to be emotionally or physically abused.
+He deployed, and I moved back to our home state for a little over a year.

 I’m now at the new station with him thinking it might have been a bad choice to move.
 Can I take our son and move home?
 Do I have to be here?
 I feel lied to and upset.
-Out of the 6 years married we have lived together a total of around 3.
+Out of the 6 years we have been married, we have lived together a total of around 3.

 JAG & Filing for Divorce